-The Board believes that approval of the Amendments and re-approval of the performance goals are in the best interests of the Company and its stockholders because the availability of an adequate number of shares reserved for issuance under the 2012 Plan, as well as complying with Section 162(m), are important factors in attracting, retaining, and motivating employees, consultants and directors in order to achieve the Company's long-term growth and profitability objectives.
+The Board believes that approval of Proposal No. 3 is in the best interests of Predictive and its stockholders because the availability of an adequate number of shares reserved for issuance under the 2012 Plan are important factors in attracting, retaining, and motivating employees, consultants and directors in order to achieve Predictive's long-term growth and profitability objectives.
+As mentioned above, the number of shares reserved for issuance under the 2012 Plan was adjusted proportionally downward as a result of the Reverse Split.

-Below is a summary of the 2012 Plan (as if the Amendments were effective), which is qualified entirely by reference to the complete text of the 2012 Plan, a copy of which reflecting the Amendments, is attached as Appendix B to this proxy statement.
+Below is a summary of the 2012 Plan (as if the Restated Plan is approved), which is qualified entirely by reference to the complete text of the Restated Plan, a copy of which is attached as Annex A to this proxy statement.